Marcus Semien Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in the league.

-- The Angels have the 11th-ranked team ERA among all league pitching staffs (3.85).
+- The Angels have the 12th-ranked team ERA among all MLB pitching staffs (4.03).

-- Angels pitchers combine to give up the eighth-fewest home runs in baseball (31 total, 0.9 per game).
+- Angels pitchers combine to surrender the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Detmers gets the start for the Angels, his sixth of the season.
-He is 0-2 with a 4.85 ERA and 31 strikeouts in 26 2/3 innings pitched.
+- Suarez gets the start for the Angels, his sixth of the season.
+He is 1-1 with a 7.89 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Milwaukee Brewers, the left-hander threw 4 1/3 innings, giving up four earned runs while surrendering four hits.
+- In his most recent time out on Sunday, the lefty went five scoreless innings against the Milwaukee Brewers while surrendering two hits.

-- The 23-year-old has put up an ERA of 4.85, with 10.7 strikeouts per nine innings, in five games this season.
-Opponents are batting .255 against him.
+- The 25-year-old has a 7.89 ERA and 7.5 strikeouts per nine innings in five games this season, while giving up a batting average of .337 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.